 - A simple salad of easy, pre-washed, bagged greens with a flavorful, colorful mix of fresh veggies, fruits, nuts and cold chicken, turkey or any protein is a perfect lunch.
 Top with quinoa, beans, chickpeas or lentils.
 A lunch salad is a way to use up whatever’s left in the fridge or on the counter, in the healthiest way possible!
 Add healthy bread to make a convenient sandwich.

 - Make a healthy twist on classic tuna or chicken salad (recipes provided) to eat for the next few days ahead.
-Use healthy bread to make a convenient sandwich, perhaps with Applegate Farms organic or natural deli meats.
-Look for sprouted Ezekiel bread.
-The sprouting makes it easier to digest and it’s super nutritious!
+Use healthy bread to make a convenient sandwich, perhaps with Applegate Farms organic or natural deli meats that are made in-house at better grocery stores.

-- A good brand of veggie burger is Amy’s Organics.
+- Some good brand of veggie burgers are Hilary's and Amy’s Organics.
 Eat a veggie burger with a slice of tomato, some lettuce and avocado.

 - EVOL (that’s LOVE spelled backwards!) and Amy’s Organics frozen burritos and wraps can be handy for work lunches to heat up rapidly.